syncfusion-content/maui-docs/MAUI/RadialGauge/axes.md

 ### Tick style customization

-The `Stroke`, `StrokeThickness` and `StrokeDashArray` properties allows you to customize the tick's as shown in the following code example.
+The `Stroke`, `StrokeThickness` and `StrokeDashArray` properties allows you to customize the axis tick as shown in the following code example.

 {% tabs %}